Rapid Cloud Review (RCR)

 - Was part of a FISMA ATO property and has already been approved

-The SaaSG team will contact any Business/System Owners using unaccredited SaaS that has not been reviewed.
-Unaccredited means it hasn’t been approved for use at CMS (either via FedRAMP or the CMS Authorization to Operate)
+The SaaSG team will contact any Business/System Owners using unaccredited SaaS that has not been approved.
+Unaccredited means it hasn’t been approved for use at CMS (either via FedRAMP or the CMS Authorization to Operate).

 RCR process

-The steps of a Rapid Cloud Review (RCR) are listed below.
-Completing RCR requests takes about 2 - 3 weeks, depending on the responsiveness of the SaaS vendor in delivering requested artifacts and follow-up information.
+The steps of a Rapid Cloud Review are listed below.
+Completing RCR requests takes about 2 - 3 weeks, depending on the responsiveness of the SaaS vendor in delivering requested artifacts and follow-up information and the quality of those artifacts and information.

 Intake